 How Much Pumpkin is Safe for Dogs?

-Although canned pumpkin is a great addition to nearly every dog’s diet, you must keep in mind that moderation is key.
+Canned pumpkin is a great addition to nearly every dog’s diet, but you must keep in mind that moderation is key.

 A little bit goes a long way, so be sure not to give too much.
 Pumpkin contains a lot of vitamin A, which is necessary for promoting overall health, yet in large doses, it can be quite toxic or even fatal.

 How to Store Unused Canned Pumpkin?

-As you only want to give a little bit to your dog each day, you also need to come up with a method for safely preserving and storing the unused portion.
+As you only want to give a little bit to your dog each day, you need to come up with a method for safely preserving and storing the unused portion.